 When it comes to succeeding at executing your strategy, you must assess your progress toward your goals.

 You can make this possible by determining the right key performance indicators (KPIs), determining stage gates and workflows for delivering projects, and automating the plan's health reports.

 Such numeric goals offer better visibility to track and monitor performance and check if you require any changes.

 But remember that sometimes even an adequately implemented strategy can fail.

 So, go through a scenario planning exercise.
 Look towards the past, what's happening right now, and the variables in your market, internal resources, and capabilities that could force you to change course.

-Planning for possible scenarios will enable you to bounce back and progress towards your goals.
+Planning for possible scenarios will enable you to bounce back and progress toward your goals.

-Using such a mindset will help you to maintain a high execution rate, approach failures with the right management tools.
+Such a mindset will help you maintain a high execution rate and approach failures with the right management tools.

 The main reason why data is so essential in business decision-making is that it enables consistency and continuous business growth.

 Data analysis allows your business to look for new opportunities with a higher success rate and generate more revenue than those that don't depend on data.